 CBO Procedures - Read completely and carefully!

 The purpose of this policy is to establish an objective and consistent manner in implementing and processing applications for the City of Doral Community Based Organization Grant Program (“Program”).
-This document provides policy, procedures, responsibilities and guidelines as they relate to the program.
+This document provides policy, procedures, responsibilities and guidelines as they relate to this competitive reimbursement program.

 Benefits of the Program shall have direct or indirect impact on the Doral community.